jaber-the-great/devops-master-class/docker/readme.md

 docker container unpause 832

 # Stop a running container with a given container ID or name
+# Stop also removes to memory associated with the container but
+# pause does not do that
 docker container stop 832

+# The difference between kill and stop is that stop allows safe termination but kill with immediately kill the application
+docker container kill 832

 # Inspect a Docker container with a given container ID or name
 docker container inspect ff521fa58db3